mikepred/MAP/memory-bank/progress.md

     *   `develop` branch is synchronized with `main`.
     *   `LLMs-from-scratch` Git submodule is integrated.
 *   **Deployment**: NumPy incompatibility on Render resolved (`numpy<2.0`).
-*   **Memory Bank**: Currently being updated to reflect the refined learning strategy and incorporation of new resources.
+*   **Memory Bank**: Updated to reflect the refined learning strategy and incorporation of new learning resources (Raschka's "Build an LLM From Scratch", "Generative AI with Python and PyTorch" PDF).

 ## Known Issues